jack-hanlon/mars-ice/README.md

 Learn how to setup a local PyCUDA environment here: https://jack-hanlon.github.io/tutorials/2021/06/21/How-to-set-up-a-PyCUDA-environment-on-Windows-10.html

 # Setup
+To run this project, first install a PyCUDA environment on Windows 10: https://jack-hanlon.github.io/tutorials/2021/06/21/How-to-set-up-a-PyCUDA-environment-on-Windows-10.html
+Next, clone this repo and cd into the source (src) directory From here, you will see three Electric Field Monte Carlo files.
+* emc_cpu.py
+* emc_cpu_multi.py
+* emc_gpu.py
+### emc_cpu.py
+This is the original source code for the Electric field Monte Carlo algorithm, I developed using pseudocode given to me by my project supervisor at the Canadian Space Agency.
+### emc_cpu_multi.py
+A simple runtime upgrade to the initial algorithm using the Python multiprocessing library.
+### emc_gpu.py
+An implementation of a hardware accelerated EMC algorithm using PyCUDA kernels.
 # Comments
 Unfortunately, the full code implementation must stay private as per the request of my supervisor at the Canadian Space Agency.